Saving Money on Entertainment and Hobbies

 Don’t pay a dime for music

 Easier said than done, right?
 Not really.
 Thanks to programs like Spotify, personalized playlists are just a click away.
 If you’ve got Internet, you’ve also got a boatload of free music at your fingertips.
 And what about concerts?
 If Joanna and I went to every concert we wanted to, it’d start breaking the bank.
-So when it’s not a must-see show, we look up that artist’s live stuff on YouTube and create a video playlist that’s identical to the live set that would have been played at the concert.
+So when it’s not a must-see show, like Taylor Swift live in concert, we look up that artist’s live stuff on YouTube and create a video playlist that’s identical to the live set that would have been played at the concert.
 It’s cheap and gives us our concert fix (and even without that strange smelling cloud that covers most venues).

 Never pay full price for movies

 So you’re worried about being the lame-o that recommends seeing a show during matinee hours?
 Joanna and I have been surprised to find that most of our friends are just as lame as we are and are happy to comply.
 Surprisingly, if it means saving a few bucks, most people are on board.
 And another plus is that the matinee crowd tends to attract more calm and collected theater goers that are awake by 11am on a Saturday (like senior citizens).
 Dollar theaters are also a great option.